joek47/dsb18/README.md

 # Deep Learning for Nuclei Detection
-Code for Data Science Bowl 2018, based on [Mask RCNN](https://github.com/matterport/Mask_RCNN)
+Code for Stage 1 Data Science Bowl 2018, based on [Mask RCNN](https://github.com/matterport/Mask_RCNN)

-Model was chosen based on validation loss.
-At stage 1, model at epoch 56 achieved 0.456 mean average precision at different intersection over union (IoU):
+Data was split into 95-5 train-validation, and model was chosen based on validation loss.
+Epoch 56 achieved 0.456 mean average precision at different intersection over union (IoU):

 ![Val loss](https://i.imgur.com/9Y5Fyr1.png)

+Other weights i.e. epoch 52 had higher validation loss and returned poorer (0.43) mean average precision score, therefore the validation loss appeared to correlate with mean average precision to a large extent.

-## Hyperparameters that Improve Stage 1 Score
+## Hyperparameters That Improved Stage 1 Score
 1. Larger min_dim and max_dim image size.
 There're significant improvements up to size 512.
 Here are the dimensions of most images in stage 1 train data.
   * (256, 256, 3) : 334
   * (1024, 1024, 3) : 16